The Importance of Quantum Pressure of Fuzzy Dark Matter on Lyman-Alpha Forest: Numerical result

-In the right panel of Fig.~\ref{Fig:3Dpower}, we show the ratio $R(k)$ of the 3D power spectram from the simulations \textbf{FDM}, \textbf{FIC} and \textbf{F23} to that of simulation \textbf{CDM}.
-One can see that the QP suppresses the power spectrum by $5\%$ relative to the simulation \textbf{FIC} at $k>10\,h\,\mathrm{Mpc^{-1}}$ for three different redshifts $z=3.0,3.6,4.2$.
-The effect of QP in the simulation \textbf{F23} is clearly more significant than the simulation \textbf{FDM}.
+In the right panel of Fig.~\ref{Fig:3Dpower}, we show the ratio $R(k)$ of the 3D power spectra from the simulations \textbf{FDM}, \textbf{FIC} and \textbf{F23} to that of simulation \textbf{CDM}. { One can see that the QP suppresses the power spectrum by $2-5\%$ relative to the simulation \textbf{FIC} at $k<10\,h\,\mathrm{Mpc^{-1}}$ for three different redshifts $z=3.0,3.6,4.2$.
+However, for $k<1\,h\,\mathrm{Mpc^{-1}}$, the 3D power spectra from the simulations \textbf{FDM}, \textbf{FIC} and \textbf{F23} are identical.
+Therefore, we can conclude that, QP has no effect on large scale, which is well-expected.
+For $k>10\,h\,\mathrm{Mpc^{-1}}$, since it is approaching our resolution limit, the results should be taken carefully and critically. } The effect of QP in the simulation \textbf{F23} is clearly more significant than the simulation \textbf{FDM}.

 The 1D flux power spectra are shown in the left panel of Fig.~\ref{Fig:lymandata} for comparison with the data of BOSS and XQ-100 at three different redshifts $z=3.0,3.6,4.2$.
 The solid, dot-dashed, dashed and dotted lines represent 1D flux power spectra from the simulations \textbf{CDM}, \textbf{FIC}, \textbf{FDM} and \textbf{F23}, respectively.
-The dots and error bars are the data from BOSS in darker color and XQ-100 in lighter color.
-At the small-scale region $k>10^{-2}\,\mathrm{km}^{-1}\,\text{s}$, the 1D flux power spectra for the simulations \textbf{FDM} and \textbf{F23} are relatively more suppressed than those of \textbf{CDM} and \textbf{FIC}.
-Although the simulation \textbf{FIC} differs from \textbf{CDM} in the initial condition, their difference in spectrum is still small.
+The dots and error bars are the data from BOSS in darker colors and XQ-100 in lighter colors. { At the small-scale region $10^{-2}\,\mathrm{km}^{-1}\,\text{s}<k<10^{-1}\,\mathrm{km}^{-1}\,\text{s}$, which corresponds to $1\,h\,\mathrm{Mpc^{-1}}<k<10\,h\,\mathrm{Mpc^{-1}}$ in the discussion of the matter power spectrum, the 1D flux power spectra for the simulations \textbf{FDM} and \textbf{F23} are relatively more suppressed than those of \textbf{CDM} and \textbf{FIC}.
+Although the simulation \textbf{FIC} differs from \textbf{CDM} in the initial condition, the difference in their spectra is still small. }